owasp-amass/amass/README.md

 $ sudo snap install amass
 ```

-If you would like snap to get you the latest unstable build of amass, type the following command:
+If you would like snap to get you the latest unstable build of OWASP Amass, type the following command:
 ```
 $ sudo snap install --edge amass
 ```